What to Expect From DockerCon 2019

 DockerCon2019 is here, make sure you don’t miss out!

 Hosted by Docker, DockerCon is about enabling you to learn the latest Docker ecosystem trends and network with like-minded IT professionals.
-Learn about Kubernetes, DevOps and Observability from influential speakers including Steve Singh and Jeremy Rickard.
-There are cutting-edge vendors, workshops, breakout sessions and more, delivering a hands-on experience!
+Learn about Kubernetes, DevOps, and Observability from influential speakers, including Steve Singh and Jeremy Rickard.
+There are cutting-edge vendors, workshops, breakout sessions, and more, delivering hands-on experience!

-This is your guide to DockerCon 2019, giving you the context needed to get the most out of the event, level-up your skills and have fun!
-Here are the 6 things to watch out for at DockerCon 2019.
+This article is your guide to DockerCon 2019, giving you the context needed to get the most out of the event, level-up your skills, and have fun!
+Here are the six things to watch out for at DockerCon 2019.

 Learn the Latest News on Containers

 Containers are the future.
 DockerCon is about containers.
 If there is one thing you are going to get out of DockerCon, it is the latest news on containers.